Yasuhito, Prince Chichibu: Patronage

 After World War II, Prince Chichibu was honorary head of many athletic organizations, and was nicknamed the "sporting Prince" due to his efforts to promote skiing, rugby and other sports.
 He was also honorary President of both the Japan–British Society and the Swedish Society of Japan.
 He was a supporter of Scouting in Japan and attended the Fourth International Conference in 1926.

 Rugby union

 The prince was also instrumental in securing the development of rugby union in Japan.
 He was "converted" to rugby after the JRFU president, Shigeru Kayama, returned from a long sea voyage and was able to "market" the game to Prince Chichibu.

 After his death, the Tokyo Rugby Stadium in Kita-Aoyama 2-chome was renamed Chichibunomiya Rugby Stadium.
 A statue of Prince Chichibu in rugby kit was erected there.

 Death

 Prince Chichibu died from tuberculosis at his Kugenuma villa in Fujisawa, Kanagawa on 4 January 1953.
-His remains were cremated and the ashes buried at Toshimagaoka Cemetery, Bunkyō, Tokyo, on 12 January 1953.
+His remains were cremated and the ashes buried at Toshimagaoka Cemetery (豊島岡墓地), Bunkyō, Tokyo, on 12 January 1953.